Denny-Lin/DDK_automatic_finger/README.md

 <br><br/>

 ## Background
-* When developing products of touch screens, we should imitate users' finger to validate behavior of the screens before selling.
+* When developing products of touch screens, we should imitate users' finger to validate the behavior of touch screens before selling.
-* Howerver, it is really silly to use the real finger to do this routine for several times.
+* Howerver, it is really silly to use real fingers to do this routine for several times.
 <br><br/>

 ## Features